 Importance of Break-Even Point in Accounting

-Segregation of cost into “Variable Cost” and “Fixed Cost” and their relationship with Sales and Profit is important in undertaking the Breakeven point Analysis.
-By segregating the cost into fixed and Variable, a business can ascertain the cost which is sunk in nature (Fixed Cost) and will not be impacted with Sales directly.
-Secondly once a business can ascertain the proportion of Variable Cost to its Sales, it can implement strategies that can result in Cost Efficiency which again result in better cost managementCost ManagementCost management is an integral part of business management that works on the basis of estimates, where various activities such as data collection, data analysis and mechanisms, process evaluation, and event reporting are carried out so that the decision-maker can plan and control the organization's budget requirements, allowing the decision-maker to make informed decisions. and more profits.
+Segregation of cost into “Variable Cost” and “Fixed Cost” and their relationship with Sales and Profit is vital in undertaking the Break-even point Analysis.
+First, by segregating the cost into Fixed and Variable, a business can ascertain the sunk costSunk CostSunk costs are all costs incurred by the firm in the past with no hope of recovery in the future and are not considered while making any decisions since these costs will not change regardless of the decision's outcome. in nature (Fixed Cost) and not be directly impacted by sales.
+Secondly, once a business can verify the proportion of Variable Costs to its Sales, it can implement strategies that can result in Cost Efficiency, resulting in better cost managementCost ManagementCost management is an integral part of business management that works on the basis of estimates, where various activities such as data collection, data analysis and mechanisms, process evaluation, and event reporting are carried out so that the decision-maker can plan and control the organization's budget requirements, allowing the decision-maker to make informed decisions. and more profits.

-Breakeven Point Analysis helps business understand its Cost Structure vis a vis its Sales Revenue and how the same gets affected as Revenue changes.
-It helps them to determine the break-even point for different sales volume and cost structures.
-With this information, the management can better understand the overall performance and determine what units it should sell to break even or to reach a certain level of profit.
+Breakeven Point Analysis helps businesses understand its Cost Structure vis a vis their Sales RevenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
+In the case of the federal government, it refers to the total amount of income generated from taxes, which remains unfiltered from any deductions. and how the same gets affected as Revenue changes.
+It helps them determine the breakeven point for different sales volumes and cost structures.
+With this information, the management can better understand the overall performance and decide what units it should sell to break even or reach a certain profit level.

 Let’s understand the Break-Even Analysis in Accounting with the help of an example: